swiftlang/swift-evolution/proposals/xxxx-extend-generic-static-member-lookup.md

 * **Repetitive:** Only the “Switch” component of the style name is important, since we already know that the modifier expects a type of `ToggleStyle`.
 * **Poor discoverability:** There is no autocomplete support to expose the available `ToggleStyle` types to choose from, so you have to know them in advance.

 These downsides are impossible to avoid for generic parameters like above, which discourages generalizing functions.
-API designers should not have to chose between good design and easy-to-read code.
+API designers should not have to choose between good design and easy-to-read code.

 Instead, we could ideally support leading dot syntax for generic types with known protocol conformances, allowing syntax like this: